Latvia is an environmentally beautiful country, with 44% of the country being forested.

 Timeline and Travel

-Families are expected to travel three times.
+Families are expected to travel three times during the Latvia adoption process.
 Both prospective adoptive parents must travel on the first trip.
 Only one prospective adoptive parent is required to travel on the second trip.
 Both prospective adoptive parents must travel on the third trip, which is when the adoption will be finalized.
 Because Latvia is a member of the European Union, the prospective adoptive child can typically travel to the United States with the prospective adoptive family after the first trip on a visitor’s visa.
 The child will return to Latvia with the family on the third trip, at which time the adoption will be finalized, and a Hague adoption visa will be issued for the child.
-The Latvian adoption program is a unique program in terms of it’s procedures, and it provides a unique opportunity for adoptive families.
+The Latvia adoption program is a unique program in terms of it’s procedures, and it provides a unique opportunity for adoptive families.

 Referral and Adoption Process